llvm/llvm-project/llvm/docs/CommandGuide/llvm-readobj.rst

 .. option:: --demangle, -C

- Display demangled symbol names in the output; the option only is for ELF and XCOFF file format.
+ Display demangled symbol names in the output.
+This option is only for ELF and XCOFF file formats.

 .. option:: --expand-relocs